-This hotel in Walker’s Point has three eateries: Smyth (open for Sunday brunch and nightly dinner), Branded (an indoor bar) and The Yard (warmer months only, on one of the city’s biggest patios).
+This hotel in Walker’s Point has three eateries: Smyth (open for weekend brunch, lunch and nightly dinner), Branded (an indoor bar) and The Yard (warmer months only, on one of the city’s biggest patios).
 You can also dine in the industrial-chic lobby.
-No matter where you sit, you’d be remiss not to order the Clockshadow Creamery cheese curds, sourced from the neighborhood’s creamery and tempura fried before they’re plated into a basket with newsprint lining, Chipotle aioli and house-ranch dressing come with each order.
+No matter where you sit, you’d be remiss not to order the Clockshadow Creamery cheese curds, sourced from the neighborhood’s creamery and tempura fried before they’re placed into a basket with newsprint lining, Chipotle aioli, and house-ranch dressing come with each order.

 Milwaukee Burger Company

 Where: Milwaukee Burger Company, 6421 S. 27th St., Franklin

 This Stevens Point-based burger joint has just one location in the Milwaukee area, in Franklin.
 Just like you can top your matt paddy with Wisconsin cheese curds, you can also start the meal with a cheesy app—hello, fried cheese curds!
 They are so big, says the menu, that your jaw will drop and your mouth water.